Microfcorp/Michom/README.md

 Description of folders:

 WindowsFormApplication1 - Console for windows.

 Michom - the firmware for the modules.

-Michomeclient - program to work through a gateway and framework Gateway - scripts gateway
+Michomeclient - program to work through a gateway and framework

+Gateway - scripts gateway

+MichomeAndroidGateway - application for Android with Apache Cordova

 Michomeframework framework to work through the gateway